 - You are likely to have a legal duty to act in the best interests of the organisation and the community it serves, rather than for your own personal benefit.

-- The organisation needs to keep proper financial records and may be liable for tax, even in a charity or a not-for-profit organisation.
+- The organisation needs to keep proper financial records and may be liable for tax, even if it is a charity or a not-for-profit organisation.

 - You must take steps to protect the health and safety of people affected by your organisation.